- ABOUT THE JOURNAL

 PR / Media Policy

 The PR/ Media committee of IJSMEs comprises editorial board members as well as a few authors who promote the journal among their academic colleagues in universities and institutions.
 For this purpose, we follow the Code of Conduct of the concerned regulatory bodies including COPE Guidelines on Good Publication Practice.
 We strictly observe the norms and standards when we need to issue press releases or other media communications in seminars and conferences.
 If our PR/Media activities concern our authors, editors, or reviewers, we keep them informed about the media activity with their names mentioned.
 Our editors and peer reviewers who are involved in media or publicity-related activities are encouraged to familiarize themselves with and follow the International Public Relations Association’s (IPRA) Code of Conduct https://www.ipra.org/member-services/code-of-conduct/.

 Metrics, Usage, and Reporting Policy

-IJSMEs complies with the industry standards and the Code of Ethics while reporting metrics, statistics, and content usage (e.g. citations).
-We ensure that our reporting of metrics and statistics are correct, accurate and no malicious infringement has been committed and remains compliant with the industry standard and the COUNTER Code of Practice Release 5 https://www.projectcounter.org/code-of-practice-five-sections/abstract/.
+IJSMEs comply with the industry standards and the Code of Ethics while reporting metrics, statistics, and content usage (e.g. citations).
+We ensure that our reporting of metrics and statistics are correct, accurate and that no malicious infringement has been committed and remains compliant with the industry standard and the COUNTER Code of Practice Release 5 https://www.projectcounter.org/code-of-practice-five-sections/abstract/.